open-telemetry/opentelemetry-java-instrumentation/instrumentation/log4j/log4j-appender-2.16/library/README.md

 ```

 Next, associate the `OpenTelemetryAppender` configured via `log4j2.xml` with
-a `SdkLogEmitterProvider` in your application:
+an `SdkLogEmitterProvider` in your application:

 ```
 SdkLogEmitterProvider logEmitterProvider =